 Do you find some sustainable swaps more difficult than others?
-Over the last few years, I’ve made hundreds of small changes as I work towards a greener life.
-Most were easy and quickly became habits, but a few things were more challenging.
+I’ve made hundreds of small changes as I work towards a greener life.
+Most were easy, but a few things were more challenging.
 Read on to learn about some eco-friendly swaps that took a few tries and tips on how to adjust if you run into the same thing.

 The Sunday Spark – How do you capture your memories?

-Do you capture your memories using your smartphone?
-And do you take more, or fewer, photos now than you did in the days before smartphones?
+Do you capture memories using your smartphone?
+Do you take more, or fewer, photos now than you did in the days before smartphones?
 I ponder those questions in week 8 of The Sunday Spark—a series with weekly thoughts and highlights, nuggets of learning, and a sustainable living tip for the week.
 Also this week: Hebb’s law, and a serious look at toilet paper use.

 The Sunday Spark – Turning off notifications to be more present